Royal Ascot tips & best bets: Value Bet preview for day five Saturday June 19

 She only won one of her five starts as a two-year-old but barely put a foot wrong throughout her first campaign in truth and has taken her form to new heights this time around, starting with a Listed win against her own sex at Nottingham.

-She was staying on with purpose when fourth – beaten just a length in total – behind Rohaan in the Sandy Lane Stakes on heavy ground at Haydock last time and that bodes well with Ascot's testing conditions in mind.
+She was staying on with purpose when fourth – beaten just a length in total – behind Rohaan in the Sandy Lane Stakes on heavy ground at Haydock last time and that form was given a mighty boost by Dragon Symbol who was first past the post in the Commonwealth Cup.

 The ground probably couldn’t get soft enough for the big daughter of Frankel and she has a nice set-up here drawn in stall eight with pacey Bellosa (five) to the inside and free-going Mehmento (13) on the other flank.